1991 Kunan Poshpora incident: Investigations

-The Press Council's dismissal of allegation was criticized by Human Rights Watch.
-It stated that although the results of the examinations failed to prove the charges of rape, they still raised questions on activity of the army in Kunan Poshpora.
-According to HRW, the committee had dismissed any evidence that may contradict the government version of events.
-The HRW report accused the committee of being more concerned about countering the criticism than uncovering truth.
+The Press Council's conclusions were criticised by the Human Rights Watch which stated that the results of the examinations still raised questions about the activity of the Indian army in Kunan Poshpora.
+According to HRW, the Press Council's investigative committee had dismissed any evidence that may contradict the government version of events.
+The HRW report accused the committee of being focused on shielding the Indian government from criticism rather than uncovering truth.

 The United States Department of State, in its 1992 report on international human rights, stated that there was "credible evidence" that supports the mass rape charges against the army unit at Kunan Poshpora.